Current projects:

 The Devon Mental Health Alliance

-The Devon Mental Health Alliance is a partnership between five local charitable organisations aimed at improving access to mental health services and identifying new opportunities to support people across all of Devon’s communities.
+The Devon Mental Health Alliance is a partnership between five local charitable organisations aimed at improving access to mental health services and identifying new opportunities to support people across all of Devonโs communities.
+The Alliance works in conjunction with Livewell South West and Devon Partnership Trust to support the implementation of the Community Mental Health Framework (CMHF).
+The project aims to increase the capacity for 1:1 and group interventions and to promote joined-up working between community and statutory organisations.

 Completed projects